How to find a UX mentor

 As the tech world continues to uncover the endless benefits of mentoring, there’s been a whole host of new startups and platforms to help UXers find their ‘perfect match’ in a mentor.
 Some are free, some are paid but they are all are worth having on your radar, depending on what your needs are.

 MentorCruise is among the most popular tech mentor sites, allowing you to find and connect with world-leading UX mentors at a few clicks of a button.
-Another great website is UXProof, where you can get expert feedback on your design work.
+Another great website to find mentors is ADPList.

 Join UX communities